PONDEROSA-C/S consists of three programs. User only needs to install

 3) Constraints only: does not use any NOESY spectra or peak lists but only the distance constraints submitted by the user.
 This option is used followed by Ponderosa Analyzer in the final refinement step;

-4) AUDANA automation: automated NOE assignment by AUDANA algorithm in Ponderosa Server and simulated annealing by Xplor-NIH;
+4) AUDANA/AUDASA automation: automated through-space data assignment by AUDANA/AUDASA algorithm in Ponderosa Server and simulated annealing by Xplor-NIH;

 6) Constraints only-X: structure calculation for 40 structures (small scale for fast calculation) with only user uploaded constraints by XPLOR-NIH;